WirePact/demo-applications/README.md

 This application serves as "login" point for demo applications that use OIDC.
 It is a custom web app with the [node-oidc-provider](https://github.com/panva/node-oidc-provider) package to deliver OIDC login capabilities.
-This serves as an alternative to ["Keycloak"](https://www.keycloak.org/) which tends to have longer startup times for development.
+This serves as an alternative to ["Keycloak"](https://www.keycloak.org/) or other OIDC provider pre-built software, which tend to have longer startup times for development.

 [OIDC Provider](./oidc_provider)